Mud Island (Queensland): Coral dredging

 In January 1948, an engineer working on the Grazier, a QCL-contracted steamer, drowned after the boat capsized in the bay.
 The 207-ton steamer was half-laden with coral at the time, and was struck by two large waves in otherwise normal conditions.
-A subsequent Harbours and Marine inquiry found no wrongdoing, and much of the ship was salvaged in 1949.
+A Harbours and Marine inquiry found no wrongdoing, and much of the ship was salvaged in 1949.
 Remnants of the wooden wreck reportedly remained as recently as 1997, but have since disappeared.

 Beginning in 1947, despite the enormous reserves available to the company within the area circumscribed by the original license, QCL sought to expand their rights to the island.
-The company's original license, granted in 1932, allowed exclusive use of the island within the area encompassed by a 10-foot contour (the line along the seabed where the water was 10 feet deep at low tide).
-QCL had little respect for this boundary, and indeed, the majority of its dredging activity prior to 1948 took place outside the 10-foot contour.
+The company's original license, granted in 1932, allowed exclusive use of the island within the area encompassed by a 10-foot contour, the line along the seabed where the water was 10 feet deep at low tide.
+QCL had little respect for this boundary, and the majority of its dredging activity prior to 1948 took place outside the 10-foot contour.
 Despite this contravention, in 1956, the Queensland government removed the fourteen-year limit of the lease imposed by the Fish and Oyster Acts, and expanded the available dredging area to a 25-foot contour.
 By this time, QCL had bought and converted a LST 3022 tank landing ship into a 'mighty' 10'000 ton suction dredge called 'the Coral.

 In concert with the carrier Cementco, which transported the coral to Oxley, QCL was able to continue to increase its extraction capacity.
 By the 1990s, QCL had dredged and removed 74% of the open reef flat around Mud Island, with just a small section in the southwest remaining.
-The material removed over the course of the mining operation constituted more than half of the island and its reef, originally was as large as 12 km^{2}, reduced today to 4.24km^{2}.
+The material removed over the course of the mining operation constituted more than half of the island and its reef, originally was as large as 12 km^{2}, reduced today to 4.24 km^{2}.
 By the time operations ceased in 1997, approximately 39 million tonnes of coral had been removed from Moreton Bay at large by the company.

 In 1997, the Queensland Government decided not to extend or grant further license to dredge coral from the bay, following pressure from community groups such as the Rivermouth Action Group.
 In 1989, QCL had won extended rights over St Helena, Green Island, and Empire Point, prompting community outrage over the 'substantial and irreversible' environmental damage caused, and threatened, by the company.
 In response, the Goss government promised in 1995 that the QCL Darra factory would be "closed as soon as practicable", and dredging licenses in Moreton Bay were not renewed.
 In 2000, the island was designated as a conservation park.